|

 teachers from each subject may be selected as state finalists.
 Award recipients

-are typically announced by the President of the United States in the spring.
+are typically announced by the President of the United States approximately 18

 Mentors who are former PAEMST recipients are assigned to each nominee.
 Nominees may work with their mentors as much or as little as they like.